Livermore, California: Charter schools shutdown

 Both schools were effectively shut down by the beginning of the 2018 school year amidst accusations of embezzlement, exchange student fraud, and the loss of their UC accreditation.
-The displaced students were absorbed by the new Lawernce Elementary school and Las Positas Community College Middle College.
+The displaced students were absorbed by the new Lawrence Elementary school and Las Positas Community College Middle College.
+About 400 parents pulled their children out of the schools in 2016, during a time in which the schools were being investigated for problems including not paying rent, not paying teachers, and involuntarily transferring foreign exchange students to Stockton.